 The District was the recipient of on-behalf payments made by the State of California to CalSTRS for K-12 education.
-These payments consist of state general fund contributions of approximately \$4,407,484 to CalSTRS.
+These payments consist of state general fund contributions of approximately \$8,325,743 to CalSTRS, which included a supplemental contribution for fiscal year 2019 due to California Senate Bill No. 90.